apollo79/timers/README.md

 ### `Timeout` and `Interval` classes

-Under the hood, all of these functions use the `Timeout` and `Interval` classes.\
+Under the hood, all of the functions listed above use the `Timeout` and `Interval` classes.\
 They are exported as well and you can use them to create timeouts without\
 running them directly.